Cut and Run (film): Production

-Cut and Run was originally slated to be directed by Wes Craven with the working title Marimba.
-It was initially going to star Tim McIntire, Dirk Benedict and Christopher Mitchum.
+Cut and Run was originally developed as a project by director Wes Craven with the working title Marimba.
+It was initially going to star Tim McIntire, Dirk Benedict, and Christopher Mitchum, with a screenplay written by Craven, Dardano Sacchetti, and Luciano Vincenzoni.

+Shooting took place in Venezuela and Miami, Florida.
+Cut and Run was one of the earliest Italian films to be shot with live sync sound instead of MOS, as most of the cast were American and all dialogue was performed in English.

 The film was produced in two separate versions, a "softer" R-rated cut intended for the North American market, and a "harder" version for theatrical release in Europe.
 The latter features additional, graphic kill scenes and gore not present in the former.
 Several key sequences were shot twice, once with a "soft" take, and a second time with a "harder" take.

 Release

-Cut and Run was released in Italy 8 August 1985.
+The film was released in Italy 8 August 1985.
 It was released in the United States by New World Pictures on 2 May 1986.

+Home video

 After being absent on home video for many years, the film was released on Blu-ray by Code Red, with a new 2K restoration of both the R-rated and Unrated cuts.